 This article was written by William Mangum and originally appeared in the November 1996 issue of America's Civil War magazine.
 For more great articles be sure to pick up your copy of America's Civil War.

-One Response to “Battle of Monroe's Cross Roads”
+2 Responses to “Battle of Monroe's Cross Roads”

 Leave a Reply